Whether it’s your best friend or a family member, being invited to a wedding is a true honor.

 What Not to Wear to a Wedding: Skimpy Outfits

 If it’s hot outside, you can choose something made from a lighter fabric instead of wearing something revealing.
-And make sure your evening dress is not too sheer so that it’s see-through in the light.
+And make sure your evening dress is not too sheer so it’s see-through in the light.

 You should also avoid low-cut items that show off your bust area.
-This is not only offensive, but it’s considered tacky, too.
+This is not only offensive but it’s considered tacky, too.

-If the wedding is being held in a church or other religious place, wear a light shawl or jacket to cover your shoulders.
+If the wedding is held in a church or other religious place, wear a light shawl or jacket to cover your shoulders.
 You can always take it off later during the reception so you’re more comfortable.

 To avoid sheer fabrics, look for a dress made of satin or chiffon instead.
 Dresses with a sweetheart neckline will look fabulous while keeping your cleavage covered.